MohamedShalpy/MohamedShalpy/README.md

 I'm a communication and electronics student who is passionate about Embedded Software.

 - 🎓 &nbsp; I’m Graduated from Aiet.
-- 🌱 &nbsp; Learning more about Microcontrollers , Embedded Sofware , Embedded Linux and AUTOSAR.
+- 🌱 &nbsp; Learning more about Microcontrollers , Embedded Software , Embedded Linux and AUTOSAR and Automotive.
 - 📫 How to reach me: [Linkedin](www.linkedin.com/in/mohamed-shalpy-8294aa291) [Icloud](mohamedfoxxi42@icloud.com)

 <h3>  &nbsp;🛠️ Languages and Tools:</h3>